Michael Feeney Callan: Doctor Who: The Children of January

-Callan commissioned the story on 5 February 1985, and the story was to be directed by EastEnders director Bob Gabriel, who was new for the show.
-The intended transmission for the story was considered on 13 February – 6 March 1986.
-However, on 27 February 1985, it was announced on BBC news's that the production of Doctor Who was to be suspended on a 18-month hiatus until Spring of 1986.
-The production team also had rework the episode format from two-part, forty five minute episodes to four-part, twenty five minute episodes, but the story was dropped when it was decided that Trial of a Time-Lord was considered to have fourteen episodic parts with twenty five minutes instead.
+Callan was commissioned to write the story on 5 February 1985, and it was to be directed by EastEnders director Bob Gabriel, who was new to the show.
+The intended transmission for the story was 13 February to 6 March 1986.
+However, on 27 February 1985, it was announced by BBC News that the production of Doctor Who was to be suspended on an 18-month hiatus until spring of 1986.
+The production team also had rework the episode format from two-part, 45 minute episodes to four-part, 25 minute episodes, but the story was dropped when it was decided that The Trial of a Time Lord season would have fourteen episodic parts with 25 minute episodes instead.

-Originally, Big Finish Productions planned on adapting "The Children of January", but these plans were ultimately dropped due to Callan's other commitments.
+Big Finish Productions planned on adapting The Children of January, but these plans were ultimately dropped due to Callan's other commitments.